 A Deduction for Your Home Office

 If you are a small business owner who uses part of your home only for business, then you may qualify for a deduction.

 There are a few different factors that affect how much the deductible is, including the percentage of the property used for your small business.

 The home expenses you can list for this include things like real estate taxes, utility bills, office repairs and maintenance, rent, homeowners insurance premiums, and homeowner association fees.

 To qualify for this, be sure to keep a thorough record of your receipts for these expenses throughout the year.
 Not only should you keep good records, but be sure you never file a tax credit for buying house supplies or other expenses used in both your house and your office without drawing a clear line on what is for your business and what is for the rest of your home.

 There used to be a tax credit for buying a house for the first time.
 The first-time buyer credit does still apply if you haven’t used it yet and if closing took place on or before September 30th, 2010.

 Are home repairs tax deductible?
 There are home improvements that are tax deductible, such as making your home more energy efficient, but home repairs are not.
 The exception to this is when the repairs are to a home office.
 If the repairs are done to a space used exclusively for business, then that may be used for a deduction.

-When you are wondering what home expenses are tax deductible and find it a little confusing, never forget that you can consult a tax professional to clarify anything you already know.
-It’s acceptable to do your taxes yourself and still consult a professional with questions.
+When you are wondering what home expenses are tax deductible, you can always contact a tax professional to clarify.
+You may even choose to do your taxes yourself and still consult a professional with questions.
 Also keep in mind that tax laws change year to year, and so do the available deductions and credits.
-You’ll want to stay current on what you can and can’t do year-to-year.
+You’ll want to stay current on what you can and can’t do from year to year.